 When the Schools Program began, Arts Every Day partnered with six City schools reaching approximately 3,670 students.
 The program has evolved to a three-stage model designed to build arts-rich schools ensuring students equitable access to arts education, arts-integrated instruction, and arts experiences during the school day.
 Today, Arts Every Day provides over $165,000 in funding and professional development support to 36 Baltimore City Schools, 80% of which are Title 1 Schools serving high-need, low-income youth.

 Funding supports more than 150 arts programs, impacts over 17,000 students and 1,200 educators, and promotes over 500 teaching artists and arts and cultural programs each year.

 10th Year Celebration

-In 2017, Arts Every Day will celebrate 10 years of supporting and advocating for arts access and arts based learning for Baltimore City Public Schools.
-Go to www.artseveryday.org/anniversary stay up to date on our anniversary celebration.
+In March 2017, Arts Every Day celebrated 10 years of supporting and advocating for arts access and arts based learning for Baltimore City Public Schools.
+Go to www.artseveryday.org/anniversary to learn more about our anniversary events.